San Luis Obispo COVID-19 Travel Information

 - Limited number of guests or customers admitted

 - People in California are recommended to wear face masks within indoor public settings such as retail shops, restaurants, family entertainment centers, and theaters

 And remember, please stay home if you are sick.
 We promise to still be here when you are healthy again.

 If you have any questions or need assistance in planning your visit, please call us at 1-877-SLO-TOWN.

 Events are returning to San Luis Obispo!
-California does have specific guidelines around larger events or “mega events” that you should be aware of—think concerts, sporting events, festivals, and conventions with 5,000+ people.
+California does have specific guidelines around larger events or “mega events” that you should be aware of—think concerts, sporting events, festivals, and conventions with 1,000+ people.
 Mega events are high risk for spreading COVID-19 because they attract people from around the world, and people gather in crowds.
-Indoor mega event attendees will be required to confirm proof of vaccination or negative COVID-19 status to attend.
+Indoor mega event attendees may be required to confirm proof of vaccination or negative COVID-19 status to attend.
 Outdoor mega event attendees will be strongly encouraged to do so.